HDembinski/pybind11_allocation_cost_demo/README.md

 1000000 loops, best of 5: 314 nsec per loop
 ```

-`unique` should be much slower than `value`, but the performance is equal, even with `-O0`.
+`unique(...)` should be much slower than `value(...)`, but the performance is equal, even with `-O0`.
 This suggests that allocation of small PODs is optimized on the system level.

 ```sh
 $ python3 -m timeit -s "import foo" "foo.vector(100)"